seydx/homebridge-fritz-platform/docs/config/Presence.md

   "token": "TOKENHERE",
   "chatID": "CHATIDHERE",
   "messages":{
-    "anyone":"Welcome at home @",
+    "sensorOn":"Welcome at home @",
+    "sensorOff":"Bye bye @",
+    "anyoneOn":"Prsence detected at home!",
-    "noone":"No one at home!"
+    "anyoneOff":"No one at home!"
   },
   "devices":{
     "Peter":"00:11:22:33:44.55",